zowe/zowe-install-packaging/INSTALLATION.md

 The following covers configuration when not using the Zowe Server Install Wizard.
 When using that instead, please refer to the prompts within it instead of this guide.
 Aside from the Zowe Server Install Wizard, there are three other ways to configure a Zowe Instance.
 1. **JCL samples**: The Zowe Runtime dataset SZWESAMP contains templates of JCL that must be substituted with Zowe YAML parameters before executed.
-That can be done manually, or automatically via editing and submitting the job ZWEGENER, which will place resolved JCL into the PDSE defined at `zowe.setup.datasets.jcllib`
+That can be done manually, or automatically via editing and submitting the job ZWEGENER, which will place resolved JCL into the PDSE defined at `zowe.setup.dataset.jcllib`
 2. **zwe operations**: `zwe` is a Unix CLI program that has commands which will automate the execution of the JCL samples.
 3. **z/OSMF workflow**: The z/OSMF workflows will prompt you for Zowe YAML parameters before submitting jobs equivalent to the actions seen in the JCL samples.